eigenfoo/old-eigenfoo.github.io/_drafts/2020-07-25-floating-point-deep-learning.md

 ### IEEE Floating-Point Formats

 These floating-point formats are probably what most people think of when someone says "floating-point".
-They were defined by the IEEE standard 754, which sets out several formats.
-For the purposes of deep learning, we are only interested three:
+The IEEE standard 754 sets out several formats, but for the purposes of deep learning we are only interested three:
 [FP16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format),
 [FP32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) and
 [FP64](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) (a.k.a.
 half-, single- and double-precision floating-point formats)[^1].

 Let's take FP32 as an example.
-Each FP32 number is represented as a sequence of 32 bits,
+Each FP32 number is a sequence of 32 bits,
 $b_{31} b_{30} ... b_{0}$.
 Altogether, this sequence represents the real number

 $$ (-1)^{b_{31}} \cdot 2^{(b_{30} b_{29} ... b_{23}) - 127} \cdot (1.b_{22} b_{21} ... b_{0})_2 $$